-- Students with disabilities are educated in the most integrated educational setting preschool through grade twelve. - Students with disabilities transition to the most integrated employment setting. - Students with disabilities transition to the most integrated postsecondary setting.
+- Increase in the number of students with disabilities who are educated in the most integrated educational setting preschool through grade twelve. - Increase in the number of students with disabilities who transition to the most integrated employment setting. - Increase in the number of students with disabilities who transition to the most integrated postsecondary setting.